 Mini-Grants for Neurodiversity-Affirming Mental Health Support

 We are thrilled to launch our clinician support program in 2025.
 This program aims to provide therapists and other clinicians with mini-grants to support free or sliding scale services to neurodivergent individuals.
-To supplement our mini-grant, we are offering periodic discussion/reflection groups for clinicians to discuss topics related to neurodiversity-affirming clinical services as well as accessibility and inclusion more generally.
 Our programme is currently by invitation only, though we hope to expand it in the future!

 More information: